sandeshATH/format-creator/README.md

    flask --app app run
    ```

 4. Open the app at http://127.0.0.1:5000.
-Upload an `.xlsx` file that contains your column headers in the first row, fill out the generated form, and download the filled workbook.
+Upload an `.xlsx` file, fill out the generated form for bold fields, and download the filled workbook.

 ## How it works

-- The first row of the first worksheet is treated as column headers.
-Empty header cells are ignored.
+- The app looks for bold cells in column E where column A contains the label.
-- After uploading, the template is kept in the session so you can submit the form immediately.
+- After uploading, the template is stored on disk and referenced by the session so you can submit the form immediately.
-- Submitted values are written to the second row of the template, preserving your header row and any formatting in the rest of the sheet.
+- Submitted values are written back into the same bold cells, preserving formatting and formulas elsewhere.
 - Downloads use the original filename prefixed with `filled_`.

 ## Testing